circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 circleci tests glob "**/*.go" | circleci tests split --split-by=timings
 ```

 The CLI expects both filenames and classnames to be present in the timing data produced by the testing suite.
-By default, splitting defaults to filename, but you can specify classnames by using the `--timings-type` flag.
+By default, splitting defaults `--timings-type` to `filename`.
+You may need to choose a different timings type depending on how your test coverage output is formatted.
+Valid timing types are `filename`, `classname`, `testname`, and `autodetect`.

 ```shell
 cat my_java_test_classnames | circleci tests split --split-by=timings --timings-type=classname